Whitby and the Cosmos: The Search for Dark Matter

 But Whitby’s scientific contribution goes much further back than that.
 In 1768 Captain James Cook’s voyage was commissioned by the Royal Society to map the transit of Venus.
 This allowed astronomers to calculate the distance from the earth to the sun and other planets.
 The exhibition will highlight Captain Cook’s role as an innovator in scientific exploration whose work contributed to our current understanding of the universe.

-The exhibition will open on Saturday 16th February and run until 20th July.
+The exhibition runs until 20th July.

 We are extremely grateful to the Royal Society, Imperial College London, Boulby Underground Laboratory and ICL (owners of Boulby Mine) for their help and support in staging this exciting exhibition.